You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 - Go to STIMULUS → STOP and set to 950 MHz

-Why this range?
+This gives you a 100 MHz window centered around our target of 915 MHz.
 You want to see how your antenna behaves across the entire LoRa band, not just at a single frequency.
-This helps you spot problems and see the overall tuning.
+That window helps you spot problems and see the overall tuning.

 Step 2: Calibration (Don’t Skip This)